 To blog is a way to popularize a newly published article or an ongoing research project and lets you write in a more lighthearted way about your research.
-In this way you could get more people interested and make it more relevant.
+In this way, you could get more people interested and make it more relevant.

 Scientific Research Blogging: Tips for Researchers!

-To present your latest article, an ongoing research project or your research at large, in layman's terms, or in a very colorful way with exciting examples, is a good way to emphasize its relevancy and its most important aspects.
+To present your latest article, an ongoing research project or your research at large, in layman's terms, or in a very colourful way with exciting examples, is a good way to emphasize its relevancy and its most important aspects.
 To put it into perspective and connect it to everyday practice and experience could also make it more understandable and relevant to a wider audience.
 YouTube and Vimeo are two of the most common platforms to share your videos.